 Is your website at risk of cross contamination?

-By providing WordPress website maintenance services, we are faced with the opportunity to analyze different web hosting configurations in order to assist our clients in their technological decisions.
+Since we provide WordPress maintenance services, we’re faced with the opportunity to analyze different web hosting configurations in order to assist our clients in their technological decisions.

 What is website cross contamination?

 How does a website cross contamination occur?

 The image above shows a classic example of a “dev” directory that should not be there.